mramshaw/NoteM/Events.md

 is only listed for methodology purposes.

-Probably only __4__ needs to be logged, as the others are part of application installation and de-installation, respectively.
+Probably only __4__ needs to be logged, as the others are part of application installation and uninstallation, respectively.

 ## To Do